benjamincharity/bc.com/articles/enhancing-team-connectivity-remote-work.md

 ## Accessibility of Information

 Maintain the accessibility of crucial information.
 Ensure that all-hand meeting updates are communicated live and archived for future reference.
 Utilize a platform like Notion to create a dedicated database under the company's general page for these updates.
-This approach is a vital resource for new employees, offering them a broader perspective than just a company snapshot.
+This approach **is a vital resource for new employees, offering them a broader perspective than just a company snapshot**.
 Moreover, it becomes a cherished chronicle, painting a vivid story of the company's evolution and milestones, which can be nostalgically revisited as you stand atop the pinnacle of success.

 ## Encouraging Informal Interactions